Lou Brock: College and the minor leagues

-Brock hit for a .189 batting average in his first year of college baseball, but improved the following year to hit for a .500 average.
+Brock hit for a .189 batting average in his first year of college baseball, but improved the following year to hit .500.
 Southern University won the National Association of Intercollegiate Athletics' baseball championship during his junior year, and Brock was selected for the United States baseball team in the 1959 Pan American Games.
-When Brock decided to try for a professional baseball career, he traveled to St. Louis to try out for the Cardinals, but the scout who had recommended him was in Seattle to sign Ray Washburn.
+When Brock decided to pursue a professional baseball career, he traveled to St. Louis to try out for the Cardinals, but the scout who had recommended him was in Seattle to sign Ray Washburn.
 He then decided to try out for the Chicago Cubs, who signed him as an amateur free agent in 1960.
 Assigned to play for the St. Cloud Rox, Brock won the 1961 Northern League batting championship with a .361 batting average.

-Chicago Cubs
+Chicago Cubs (1961–1964)

 Brock made his major league debut with the Cubs on September 10, 1961, at the age of 22.
 In his rookie season of 1962, Brock became one of four players to hit a home run into the center-field bleachers at the old Polo Grounds in New York City since its 1923 reconstruction.
 His blast came against Al Jackson in the first game of a June 17 doubleheader against the New York Mets and was one of two that cleared the wall in consecutive days, with Hank Aaron's coming the very next day.
 Joe Adcock was the first to hit a ball over that wall, in 1953.
 Babe Ruth reached the old bleachers (a comparable distance) before the reconstruction.
 Brock was not known as a power hitter, though he aspired to be one.

-Brock had great speed and base running instincts, but the young right fielder failed to impress the Cubs management, hitting for only a combined .260 average over his first two seasons.
-In 1964 after losing patience with his development, the Cubs gave up on Brock and made him part of a trade with the St. Louis Cardinals.
+Brock had great speed on the basepaths and in right field, and superior base running instincts, but failed to impress Cubs management with his bat.
+After hitting for only a combined .260 average over his first two seasons, Brock was made part of a mid-season 1964 trade with the St. Louis Cardinals.
 The June 15 deadline deal for pitcher Ernie Broglio saw Brock, Jack Spring, and Paul Toth head to St. Louis for Broglio, Bobby Shantz, and Doug Clemens.
 Cardinals general manager Bing Devine specifically sought Brock at the insistence of Cardinals' manager Johnny Keane to increase team speed and solidify the Cardinals' lineup, which was struggling after the retirement of left fielder Stan Musial in 1963.
 At the time, many thought the deal was a heist for the Cubs.
 Broglio had led the National League in wins four years earlier, and had won 18 games the season before the trade.